Noah-Huppert/scripts/README.md

 ## local-dns
 A tool which modifies your `/etc/hosts` file to give you local domains for quick development.

 ## fix
 Fixes terminal after outputting binary garbage.

 ## todo
 Shows todo notes in source files.

 ## x
 Kills current terminal.

 ## m
 Make shortcut.

 ## bkground
 Sets the desktop background with feh.

 ## wifi
 Shortcut for reconnecting to wifi.

 ## Touchx
 Creates a file with execution privileges.

+## cgrep
+Grep with color argument.